What is EOS – Ethereum’s biggest competitor

 EOS is one of the most powerful blockchain platforms for decentralised applications.
 It is similar to the Ethereum platform but faster, more scalable, and allows users to build decentralized applications more efficiently.

-The EOS.IO platform is being developed by a private company, block.one, and will allow to process millions of transactions per second through horizontal scaling, making older ecosystems, like Bitcoin and Ethereum, feel like an old 1980s personal computer with extremely limited computing capabilities.
+The EOS.IO platform is being developed by a private company, block.one, and will allow to process millions of transactions per second through horizontal scaling, making older ecosystems, like Bitcoin trading and Ethereum trading, feel like an old 1980s personal computer with extremely limited computing capabilities.

 A total of 1 billion EOS tokens are being distributed on the Ethereum blockchain over a period of 341 days, using a smart contract.